 In March 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was signed into law, which is an approximately \$2 trillion emergency economic stimulus package in response to the COVID-19 outbreak, which among other items, includes income tax provisions relating to net operating loss carryback period, options to defer payroll tax payments for a limited period and technical corrections to tax depreciation methods for qualified improvement property.
 As a result of the CARES Act, we recognized a \$1.5 million tax benefit related to the remeasurement of a portion of our income tax receivable for the federal net operating losses incurred in 2018 and 2020 that were carried back to prior year income, both for a refund at the higher, prior year tax rate.
-As a result of electing the retroactive Global Intangible Low-Taxed Income ("GILTI") high-tax exclusion in the second quarter of 2021, we recognized a \$1.0 million tax benefit of which \$0.4 million related to carrying back our increased 2018 federal net operating loss to prior year income for a refund at the higher, prior year tax rate.
+As a result of electing the retroactive Global Intangible Low-Taxed Income ("GILTI") high-tax exclusion in the second quarter of 2021, we recognized a \$1.0 million tax benefit of which \$0.4 million related to carrying back our increased 2018 federal net operating loss to prior year income for a refund at the higher, prior year income for a refund at the higher, prior year income for a refund at the higher, prior year tax rate.
 During the third quarter of 2021, we recognized an additional tax benefit of \$2.0 million, primarily related to the U.S. federal return to provision adjustments for carrying back our increased 2020 federal net operating loss to prior year income for a refund at the higher, prior year tax rate.
 During 2020, we deferred \$12.2 million of payroll tax payments, which was all repaid in the third quarter of 2021.